monarch-initiative/monarch-py/docs/Usage/CLI.md

     limit (int, optional): The number of associations to return.
 Default 20 offset (int, optional): The offset of the first association to be retrieved.
 Default 0 update (bool, optional): Whether to re-download the Monarch KG.
-Default False
+Default False fmt (str): The format of the output (TSV, YAML, JSON).
+Default JSON output (str): The path to the output file.
+Default stdout

 **Usage**: